Dickenson Road Studios: BBC Television

 The studios remained the home of Top of the Pops until 1966, when the show moved to a larger facility at Lime Grove Studios in London.
 These studios gave Johnnie Stewart more flexibility in the way the show was presented, with larger sets and the ability to attract a more trendy "Swinging London" studio audience.
 The first broadcast of Top of the Pops from Lime Grove went out on 20 January 1966.

 Eventually the BBC's operations at Dickenson Road were transferred to the BBC's new building at New Broadcasting House on Oxford Road.
 The Dickenson Road building was demolished in 1975.
-Today the site is occupied by houses, and a plaque affixed to the side of a house commemorates the history of Dickenson Road Studios.
+Today the site is occupied by houses, to one of which a plaque that commemorates the history of Dickenson Road Studios is affixed.